Skip to content

 • Attestation: Level 1 (self-attested by techcrunch.com).
 The provider signed its own claims about word count and token estimate.
 A third-party attestation (Level 2, e.g., from gumgum.com) would carry higher trust.

-• Restrictions: AI input, indexing, and search are permitted.
-Training is prohibited.
+• Restrictions: AI input (ai-input), indexing (ai-index), and search (search) are permitted.
+Training (ai-train) is prohibited.

-• exchange_signature: Ed25519 signature over the offer.
+• signature (the exchange signature): Ed25519 signature over the entire offer.
 The Exchange will verify this same signature when the agent commits to the offer — no server-side offer storage needed (stateless verification).

-The agent commits to the offer by sending the offer_id and the Exchange’s own exchange_signature back:
+The agent commits to the offer by sending the offer_id and the offer’s signature echoed back as offer_signature:

 POST https://exchange.ssp-alpha.com/ramp/v1/ramp.v1.ExchangeService/ExecuteTransaction